US sets up Afghan relief fund with frozen central bank money - KTVZ

 Associated Press

-WASHINGTON (AP) — The U.S. and Swiss governments and Afghan economics experts say they’ll transfer $3.5 billion in frozen funds from Afghanistan’s central bank to use for the country’s people as hunger grips every province there.
-The Taliban government will not be a part of the new Afghan Fund, which will maintain its account with the Bank for International Settlements in Switzerland.
-The U.S. Treasury and State departments say robust safeguards have been put in place “to prevent the funds from being used for illicit activity.”
-Afghanistan’s central bank had $7 billion frozen.
-President Joe Biden called for banks to provide $3.5 billion of it to a trust fund for Afghan relief and basic needs.
+WASHINGTON (AP) — The Biden administration will transfer $3.5 billion in frozen Afghan central bank funds for humanitarian aid as hunger grips every province there.
+In an announcement Wednesday, a year after the tumultuous U.S. withdrawal, the U.S. said the Taliban government will not have access to the fund, which will be held at the Bank for International Settlements in Switzerland.
+The Biden administration says robust safeguards have been put in place “to prevent the funds from being used for illicit activity.”
+Funds will be dispersed after trustees of the new Afghan Fund meet to determine a timetable.
+The trustees are two Afghan economists, a U.S. government representative and a Swiss government representative.